 Until the passage of the Dream Act, students who are not US Citizens or Permanent Residents were not eligible for federal, state or college funded financial aid.
 Under this law, students who qualify under AB 540 criteria may now be eligible for certain types of financial aid.
 The CA Dream Act Application (CADA) is used to determine a student's eligibility for need-based financial aid.
 For detailed information on the California Dream Act, please visit http://csac.ca.gov/dream_act.asp.
 Additional information is also available in UC Santa Barbara's California Dream Application Tutorial.

 The Dream Act is really two laws that were passed in 2011 and allow AB 540 students to apply for and receive several types of financial aid, including:

 Check with your college financial aid, scholarship, EOPS/CARE and CalWORKs offices to see what is available.

 The Extended Opportunity Programs and Services (EOPS) is a comprehensive program that actively assists students pursuing academic and vocational goals that require additional financial and academic assistance.
 Below are a list of services provided to eligible students.

-The California Work Opportunity and Responsibility to Kids (CalWORKs) is a partnership between Reedley College and Fresno County Employment & Temporary Assistance (E&TA).
+The California Work Opportunity and Responsibility to Kids (CalWORKs) is a partnership between Madera College and Fresno County Employment & Temporary Assistance (E&TA).
 Fresno County Department of Social Services provide services to people on cash aid who qualify for the program.
 Eligibility is determined by Fresno County E&TA.
 CalWORKs participants attend an orientation conducted by the CalWORKs staff.
 Students will receive information about the requirements and expectations.
 At that time, an appointment is scheduled with a CalWORKs counselor.
 The counselor will assist the student with registering for school, determining a class schedule, and providing support and guidance through the academic experience.
 Students are required to meet with the CalWORKs counselor at least once every semester to maintain eligibility.